 Mitigation: Enforce secure transport protocols such as HTTPS/WSS, use mutual TLS (mTLS) where possible, and avoid untrusted networks for development.

-Server Spoofing & Token Theft
+Server Spoofing and Token Theft

 A malicious actor sets up a fake MCP server to trick a client into connecting, potentially stealing sensitive Shopify API credentials.